thibaudbrault/PokeRef/README.md

 <h4>Features</h4>

-✅A page for every pokémon / move / ability / type / item
+✅A page for every pokémon / move / ability / type / item and more
 ✅Filter pokémon by name / form / generation / type (possibility to filter by one or two types)
 ✅Filter moves / abilities / machines by name
 ✅Change certain data according to the game selected
-✅Pokémon cries
+✅Pokémon cries (up to n° 721)
-✅Dark mode
+✅Dark and light mode
 ✅404 page
 ✅Autocomplete search
 ✅Responsive

-🛠Use React-Table for my tables (allow for virtualization, sorting and filtering)
-🛠Use Framer Motion to add animations
+🛠Add a Competitive section in a pokémon's details page

-🔜Profile page with possibility to save teams
+🔜Profile page with possibility to view favorites
 🔜Types relations for each pokémon
 🔜Contest section in a move's page